 Henrik Jensen's BSSRDF

-The most advanced and accurate research so far in this area is a now well known paper by Henrik Wann Jensen, inventor of the photon map.
+A far more advanced and accurate model comes from a well known paper by Henrik Wann Jensen, inventor of the photon map.
 This paper is entitled "A Practical Model For Sub-Surface Light Transport".

 His experimentation started with using a laser pointer to send a beam of light through a glass of milk (an experiment I recreate below).
 He noticed how a beam would enter the milk and scatter reasonably uniformly through the material.

-Lets take a look and discuss a few examples (Thanks to Steve for help with the laser pointer)...
+Lets take a look and discuss a few real world examples of Translucent materials (Thanks to Steve for help with the laser pointer)...

-Leaves are another good example of thin translucency.
+Leaves are a good example of thin translucency.
 Notice how multiple layers of leaves eventually blocks the light.
 This is one of the simplest cases since the surface is so thin.

-This is a good place to discuss Single vs Multi-scattering.
+This is a good place to discuss Single vs Multi-scattering (as mentionned in Henrik Jensen's BSSRDF).
 We now shoot out laser light into a leaf.
 Notice the strong, focused center to the light beam, which is the laser entering one side of the leaf and exiting through the other in a very directed manner, much like light travels through a piece of glass and comes out at a different angle due to refraction.
 In cg, this would be best approximated with a single scattering component.
 The soft glow surrounding the leaf would be best approximated with a multiscattering component.

 Here's a second leaf, same exposure and settings on the camera, only a thicker leaf from a different kind of plant.
 Notice there is almost no soft glow, just the strong focused light beam coming through.
 To replicate this substance in cg, you'd do so with a strong single scattering component and a very small multiscattering component.